p0xz/BossFlix-Moviesite/README.md

 ## TODO

+Feature / Priority

-- [ ] Add filters for homepage search
+- [ ] Add filters for homepage search (mid)
-- [ ] Add Movies & Series pages
+- [ ] Add Movies & Series pages (low)
-- [ ] Add transfer of watched / favourite
+- [ ] Add transfer of watched / favourite (low)
-- [ ] Add option to show recommendation
+- [ ] Add option to show recommendation (low)
+- [ ] Add settings with default subtitles language option (mid)
+- [ ] Add library sourced from opensubtitles so that users can attach another subtitles to their movie/show if the current list isn't working properly (mid)
-- [ ] Add status to series if it's airing or ended
+- [ ] Add status to series if it's airing or ended (high)
+- [ ] As with more sources for medias there's a need to sync all settings i.e: automatic subtitles & auto next feature (releasing soon [experimental])
-- [ ] Add more sources for medias
+- [ ] Add more sources for medias (very high, in work currently)

+- [x] Add automatic subtitles option in series (experimental)
 - [x] Add last watched (season & episode) of show
-- [ ] Add settings with default subtitles language option
-- [x] Add automatic subtitles option in series (experimental)
 - [x] Add automatic next option in series
-- [ ] Add library sourced from opensubtitles so that users can attach another subtitles to their movie/show if the current list isn't working properly

 Check out your build locally with `npm run preview` or `bun run preview`.